-The need for cleanup buckets was substantial last fall in North Carolina, where the UCC ordered 1,000 CWS buckets for the Red Cross to help the residents of Lumberton and Warsaw affected by flooding.
+When residents of Lumberton and Warsaw, N.C., were affected by severe flooding, the need for cleanup buckets was substantial.
+The UCC ordered 1,000 CWS buckets for the Red Cross.
 Those supplies helped families clean out their homes enough to assess the damage, muck out and tear out ruined drywall.

-CeCe Williams, a Red Cross warehouse manager, said, "It's a crucial stage in their recovery from the flood.
-We are so grateful to our partners who are supporting our communities.
-Without them, we would not be able to help the great number of people in need."
+CeCe Williams, a Red Cross warehouse manager, said, "It was a crucial stage in their recovery from the flood.
+We are so grateful to our partners who supported our communities.
+Without them, we would not have been able to help the great number of people in need."

 CHURCH ASSEMBLES NEARLY 450 CWS KITS WITH HELP FROM UCC DISASTER MINISTRIES MATCHING GRANT